normen/homebridge-milighthub-platform/README.md

 ## WIP
 - Currently no password support for MiLight Hub or MQTT server
-- Currently only RGB(W) lamps have been confirmed to work, others *might* work as well
+- Currently only RGB(W) + RGB+CCT lamps have been confirmed to work, others *might* work as well
-- Currently no backchannel, HomeKit doesn't update if MiLight hub is controlled otherwise
+- Currently no backchannel for mqtt, HomeKit doesn't update if MiLight hub is controlled otherwise

 ## Installation
 1. Install homebridge using: npm install -g homebridge